 Food and drink will be available in the Clubhouse kitchen, with breakfast starting at 07:45 and lunch around 11:45.

 2018 NE SEACOAST SERIES 3-GUN TOURNAMENT

 Again this year, in conjunction with Sanford-Springvale Fish & Game Protective Association, we are holding an eight-match Tournament - four matches here at Country Pond, and four matches at Sanford-Springvale in North Berwick, ME.

-Shooters wishing to participate may also enter individual matches on match days at a cost of $10.
+Shooters wishing to participate in the Tournament may also enter individual matches on match days at a cost of $10.

 Tournament participation is entirely optional.